outmoded/hapi-contrib/Style.md

   - Empty line after `{`
     - Following a multi-line condition
     - In function scope declarations
-    - In arrow function declarations
+    - In arrow function declarations using curly braces

   ```javascript
   // Right